Sam Greer

 College Projection

-Greer projects as a multi-year starting right tackle at a high-level Power Five program.
-Given his college-ready size, he could see the field in a limited capacity early in his career.
-However, a redshirt year to focus on refining his technique and improving his flexibility would be highly beneficial for his long-term development.
-By his second or third year, he has the potential to be a reliable and impactful starter.
+Greer projects as a multi-year starting right or left tackle for a high-level Power Five program.
+Given his 0.9755 composite rating and status as the #7 ranked tackle nationally, expectations are high.
+He possesses the physical tools to potentially see the field in a limited capacity early in his career, but a redshirt year to refine his technique and improve flexibility would likely maximize his long-term potential.
+He is expected to develop into a reliable cornerstone of an offensive line.

 NFL Outlook